AliyunContainerService/gpushare-scheduler-extender/docs/install.md

 kubectl create -f gpushare-schd-extender.yaml
 ```

 ## 2\.
+Modify scheduler configuration
+The goal is to include `/etc/kubernetes/scheduler-policy-config.json` into the scheduler configuration.
-Modify scheduler configuration to add `/etc/kubernetes/scheduler-policy-config.json`, here is the sample of the modified [kube-scheduler.yaml](../config/kube-scheduler.yaml)
+Here is the sample of the modified [kube-scheduler.yaml](../config/kube-scheduler.yaml)

 ### 2.1 Add Policy config file parameter in scheduler arguments